 EDD must be applied if one or more of the following risk factors is identified:

-• The client or representative of the client has not been met face to face.
+- The client or representative of the client has not been met in person or though a video call.

-• Any other situation that presents a heightened money laundering, terrorist financing or reputational risk to The CFO Centre.
+- Any other situation that presents a heightened money laundering, terrorist financing or reputational risk to CFO Centre.

 EDD measures must be tailored to the circumstances and applied to address the specific high-risk indicators identified during the risk assessment.
 There are several EDD measures which may be applied, including:

-• Obtaining information relating to the source of wealth of the client and beneficial owner.
+- Obtaining additional information relating to the source of wealth of the client and beneficial owner.

 A PEP is an individual, or family member or close associate of that individual, who is, or has been in the preceding 12 months, entrusted with a prominent public function by an international body or a state.